EU and China stumble towards solar trade war

 "They know exactly what it is about, the solar panel case.
 We are consulting them, it is up to them," De Gucht told Reuters.
 "You cannot have something like a prolongation of that period because there is a transition in China."

-In the past four years, the Commission has only chosen to end one trade defense case in China without imposing duties.
+In the past four years, the Commission has only chosen to end one trade defence case in China without imposing duties.

-(Additional reporting by Philip Blenkinsop and Ethan Bilby in Brussels, Aileen Wang in Beijing and Swetha Gopinath in Bangalore; Editing by Jeremy Laurence)